Need tips on what to wear somewhere else? For a full listing of all our destinations, please visit our packing list page!

 What clothing should I wear?

-Leggings, or dresses worn over tights are a good option for the rain.
+When deciding what to wear on a rainy day, leggings, or dresses worn over tights are always a good option.
 Leggings, and especially tights, dry quickly because they tent to have porous material.
 Specifically nylon stockings, as nylon is a recommended material by outdoor companies since it dries quick, is lightweight and breathable.

 Take a look at the top leggings for travel!